Debunking the 7 myths about digital transformation in insurance

 There is a common belief that digital transformation is accessible only to those companies willing to allocate multi-million dollar budgets and dedicate years of effort to such company-wide initiatives.

 But this is not entirely correct.
 You can (and you should) start small.
 Digital transformation can happen in one line of business, one product, one department at a time.
-Once you have started and can show some traction , it is so much easier to get the buy-in you need to commit to an enterprise-wide rehaul of all customer-facing processes.
+Once you have started and can show some traction, getting the buy-in you need to commit to an enterprise-wide rehaul of all customer-facing processes is much easier.

-No-code platforms that feature components purpose-built for the insurance sector cut costs even further, since you can create fully functional interactive processes and eApps with a fraction of the resources that would be needed to develop a similar process from scratch.
+No-code platforms that feature components purpose-built for the insurance sector cut costs even further since you can create fully functional interactive processes and eApps with a fraction of the resources necessary to develop a similar process from scratch.
 Moreover, SaaS solutions can be scaled easily, empowering insurance carriers to grow their digital footprint as needed.

 Myth 2: Integration with core and legacy systems is always painful